randomuser149/homelab/README.md

 # Future plans
 1. Build a physical server
+2. Add a Pi device (or similar) as the only always-on machine running Vaultwarden & Caddy (these are continuous needs while the rest are unpredictable, high intensity loads), keeping the "big" server and NAS in sleep unless woken up for access of services.
-2. Connect to the TrueNAS with RAID Z1 so it acts as a redundant, main storage pool for services like Immich and Nextcloud
+3. Connect to the TrueNAS with RAID Z1 so it acts as a redundant, main storage pool for services like Immich and Nextcloud
-3. Add OAuth for centralized identity management
+4. Add OAuth for centralized identity management
-4. Add Prometheus for monitoring
+5. Add Prometheus for monitoring
-5. Migrate Plex to this server (from TrueNAS)
+6. Migrate Plex to this server (from TrueNAS)